VladislavPerepelichnyi/DE2-115-SoC-Microcontroller-VHDL-/README.md

 <img width="350" height="54" alt="image" src="https://github.com/user-attachments/assets/b9a5dea8-f103-4563-af3d-82683521d216" />

 ### UART programming :

-UART programming is carried out using 3 commands:
+UART(115200 8N1) programming is carried out using 3 commands:

 RXTA - Load accumulator from receiver

 ATTX - Accumulator to transmitter

 TXTR - Tx ready to ram

+<pre> ISR_U_BEGIN:
+        -- your UART interrupt code here ISR_U_END:</pre>

+ ### GPIO programming :
+ LDIR - load direction.
+Required to determine input/output.
+0 - input, 1 - output.
+ OUTP - Output character from accumulator
+ INTA - Get value from input to accumulator

+ sw(7 downto 0) is used as an input and the gpio state can be seen on ledr(7 downto 0).

 ## Acknowledgments
 Developed by **Noam Alon** and **Vladislav Perepelichnyi**